00011476.JPG

 • Connective tissue disorders

-• Crohn’s disease & colitis
+• Crohn’s disease and colitis

 • Cubital tunnel syndrome